 The audio boost feature is going to be music to your ears, as this motherboard is designed to give enhanced audio quality.

 MSI has also kept your precious graphics card in mind as they have designed the PCIe slot from steel to keep everything durable and stable.
+Want to double your budget?
+In our build under $1000 we have a much more powerful MSI motherboard.

 As this is a low-budget build, the case is going to take a hit, but this is essentially an aesthetic hit and will not make the functionality suffer.
 This case comes in all black with a white logo on the front.